MMarki/headless-panic/README.md

 - Bump into monsters to hit them.
 - If you get hit, your head falls off and it gets destroyed.
 - Equip monster heads to stop the bleeding and get one of their powers.
-- Strength potions, Life potions, and Altars are the most important items for tackling the dungeon.
+- Strength potions, Life potions, and Wand Altars are the most important items for tackling the dungeon.
 There is exactly one of these items (not _one of each_) on every level of the dungeon.
 - For Menus: `ESC` to cancel, `ENTER` to confirm
-- Descend past the 14th floor to win.
+- Kill the Lich and leave the 15th floor to win.

 ## Features:
 - Head-swapping mechanic
+  - Heads are fragile and once they fall off you start bleeding to death.
+  - Some monster heads give you powers which allows for interesting temporary builds.
-- 4 different biomes
+- 5 different biomes
+  - Each are has its own level generation parameters (or algorithm), monsters, prefabs, bosses, and item drop rate.
+- Easy to get started with
+  - No classes, races, or backgrounds.
+Just jump in and play.
+  - No huge list of stats to learn.
+No item ID, so you can easily see what you've got and build a strategy around it.
+  - Small set of controls to learn .
 - Item-based progression
-- No classes
-- No XP
+  - No XP and No leveling.
-- No gold
-- No leveling
-- No item identification
-- Few stats
+  - The few stats in teh game can only be raised by your items.